 How do I know if my undergraduate work meets the prerequisites for the classes?

-Have a copy of your undergraduate transcript sent to the Office of Adult & Graduate Admission for an evaluation.
+Have a copy of your undergraduate transcript sent to the Office of Admission for an evaluation.
 Generally speaking, if you had one undergraduate accounting course from an accredited institution, you have met that prerequisite.
 One undergraduate finance course usually satisfies the finance prerequisite.
 One undergraduate economics course usually satisfies the economics prerequisite.

 How long does it take to complete the program?

-The program can be completed in as little as two years and as long as five years.
+The program can be completed as quickly as 1 year and as long as five years.

 What are my next steps?